Heat

 ## Pen displays

-Pen displays either stay at room temperature or get very slightly warm - maybe close to human body temperature.&#x20;
+Pen displays either stay at room temperature or get very slightly warm, maybe close to human body temperature.

-* You may find that the amount of heat is correlated to the brightness setting.
+* You may find that the amount of heat is correlated with the brightness setting.

 * You may find that the heat is localized in certain regions on the tablet.
 This is normal for pen displays.
-You'll oven notice that the heat is near where the ports are.
+You will often notice that the heat is near the ports.

 <mark style="color:red;">**If your pen display or its cabling gets very warm or hot.
 Disconnect it and contact support immediately.**</mark>